herefishyfish/docs-new/releasing.md

 - **AndroidManifest.xml** file: Every application must have an `AndroidManifest.xml` file (with precisely that name) in its root directory.
 The manifest file presents essential information about your app to the Android system &ndash;
   information the system must have before it can run any of the app's code.
-  In order to change your application icon file, you must modify the `android:icon` key in the `applcation` tag. <Comment: Please review to enure I did not create a technical error.
+  In order to change your application icon file, you must modify the `android:icon` key in the `application` tag. <Comment: Please review to enure I did not create a technical error.
 The original text was sort of hard to understand.>
   The default app icon set up:

   `android:icon="@drawable/icon"`